victoraranda/summit19/README.md

 ## Files

+NOTE: The files on GitHub are only the Jupyter Notebooks - the data files or images are not provided here.

+NOTE EVEN HARDER: You will be emailed a DropBox link (Monday 2/11) which contains a zip file of ***ALL FILES YOU NEED FOR THE SESSIONS***, including data files and images.
+The file is `summit19.zip`.

+# Updating Files

+If I make updates and you need to update your Notebooks, you have three options:
+* Use `git` and to clone this repository, and just make sure that you get `./img/` and `./data/` into the same folder as the updated notebooks
-Please download and access `Summit19_TestMe.ipynb`, at least.
-This notebook has a couple of lines of code to test your environment and a cell at the bottom which downloads the latest session content to `./dl`.
+* Use the "poor man's git" in `Summit19_TestMe.ipynb`, which has a cell at the bottom that will downloads the latest session content to `./dl` relative to where the notebook lives.
+* Ask me or Juan for assistance.

-It is highly recommend you refresh your documents before your session(s) this week in case there are updates.
+~~It is highly recommend you refresh your documents before your session(s) this week in case there are updates.~~ unlikely, but possible.